 A property investor is liable to Capital Gains Tax on the difference between the original cost plus any enhancement expenditure and the disposal proceeds.
 The legal and other costs of acquisition and sale can also be deducted from the gain.
 However, loan or mortgage interest, maintenance or other running costs cannot be deducted from the gain but these can be claimed against any rent received from the property for income tax purposes.
 Any capital losses can only be relieved against other capital gains in the same or future tax years.
 An individual may buy a property to live in as his only or main residence and normally any gain on this property is exempt from Capital Gains Tax.

-Tip: Do not tell everybody that you have bought the house which you live in to make a quick buck- you might find that you have an unexpected tax bill!
+Tip: Do not tell everybody that you have bought the house which you live in to make a quick buck - you might find that you have an unexpected tax bill!
 If the intention was to make a quick profit then strictly the gain is taxable.
-Any gain is assessed to Capital Gains Tax after deducting the annual exemption (2019/20 £12000 and 2018/19 £11,700) at an effective rate of between 18% and 28% for residential property or 10% and 20% for non-residential property, depending on the level of an individual’s income.
+Any gain is assessed to Capital Gains Tax after deducting the annual exemption (2020/21 £12300 and 2019/20 £12000) at an effective rate of between 18% and 28% for residential property or 10% and 20% for non-residential property, depending on the level of an individual’s income.
 It is unlikely that an investment property will qualify for Entrepreneur’s Relief at 10%.

 A property developer is treated as carrying on a trade and is liable to Income Tax and National Insurance on his/her trading profit.
 The trading profit would include a deduction for all expenses incurred wholly and exclusively in the course of the trade.
 So unlike the property investor, loan or mortgage interest would normally be an allowable expense in calculating the profit.
-However, if anyone helps the developer, they are either an employee of the developer so a PAYE/NIC scheme would need to be operated or they would be a sub-contractor in the building industry so regular returns would be required and tax may need to be deducted.
+However, if anyone helps the developer and they are an employee of the developer, PAYE/NIC would need to be operated.
+If they are self employed you would not be responsible for their PAYE/NIC.
 Any losses (provided that there was an intention of profit) can be relieved against other income.
 If the property development continues over more than one tax year then the income may be spread over those years.
 Assuming that the property developer is not a limited company, the rate of income tax after the personal allowance is either 20%, 40% or 45% depending on the total income.
 As a self-employed individual, he/she would also be liable to pay Class 2 National Insurance at a weekly rate and Class 4 National Insurance at a rate of 9% or 2% depending on the level of income.
 As already indicated a Capital Gain may be preferable to a trading profit.
 However, the potential to relieve a trading loss is much greater than for a capital loss.

 A lot has to do with your intentions.
 If you buy a new property to let it out for the long term, then you will be a property investor.
 But what if I do some work on the property?
 This again will depend on a number of factors including the extent of the renovation work, the length of time that the property was held and let out.
 Let’s consider some examples: